stevecalla/social-network-api/utils/TESTING_REGEX.md

 To start/sync the server please use "npm start", "node index.js" or "nodemon" (if you have it installed globally).

-A seed is avaiable by running "npm run seed".
+A seed is available by running "npm run seed".

 The readme includes a thorough review of all API routes and features.
 The features include: